embeddeddevroom/fosdem-2020/cfp-announcement.md

 Topics Sought
 ------------------------

-The embedded devroom seeks topics related to automotive, industrial, mobile, consumer electronics, autonomous and generally embedded systems, either from a professional or hobbyist backgrounds.
-Topics such as operating systems (Linux, free RTOS), hardware platforms (from microcontrollers to microprocessors, FPGAs) and software stacks are welcome.
+The Embedded Devroom seeks topics related to automotive, industrial, mobile, consumer electronics, autonomous and generally embedded systems, either from a professional or hobbyist background.
+Topics such as operating systems (Linux, free RTOS), hardware platforms (from microcontrollers to microprocessors, FPGAs), and software stacks are welcome.
 Related areas are of course of interest as well and our definition of "embedded" is elastic.